Ice block expedition of 1959: Through Europe

 The first stop for the expedition was Oslo.
 There it was greeted by a great ceremony at Studenterlunden in front of the University.
 The truck was loaded with 300 kg of medicines, to the value of 50,000 Norwegian krone.
 These medicines were to be delivered to the hospital of humanitarian Albert Schweitzer in Lambaréné, near the final destination of Libreville, the capital of Gabon.
 From Oslo the expedition continued to Helsingborg in Sweden and Copenhagen in Denmark, where more medicines were brought along.
 For public relations purposes the expedition made its way through several European cities – including Hamburg, Cologne, The Hague and Brussels – and was received with ceremony and much attention everywhere.
 In Belgium a problem arose over a missing customs declaration for the ice, but this was solved when a customs official agreed to accompany the cars through the country.
 Klevan later received a personal apology for this inconvenience, conveyed by the Norwegian foreign minister Halvard Lange from Lange's Belgian colleague and personal friend.

-In Paris the expedition was escorted by police through the streets, and the crew members were invited to dine with the mayor.
-From Paris the truck continued to Marseille.
+In Paris the expedition was escorted by police through the streets, and the crew members were invited to dine with the mayor.(NB to be checked : there was no mayor in Paris from 1871 to 1977 as the city was administered directly by the government) From Paris the truck continued to Marseille.
 There it was lifted aboard the freighter "Sidi Mabrouk", that sailed the cargo to Algiers.
 In Algiers a special crane had to be obtained to lift the truck – weighing a total of sixteen tons, including the ice – onto the shore.
 The container was drained at this point to see how much of the ice had melted.
 In spite of unusually hot European weather for the season, only 4 L of water had been shed.